The MSc Purchasing and Supply Chain Management course (French or English)

 FOREIGN LANGAGE

-Having knowledge or mastery can be a distinguishing factor in job searching.
-French as a foreign language is an option for international students.
+Knowledge or expertise can be a distinguishing factor in the context of a job search.
+French as a foreign language is available for international students.

 COURSE MONITORING & REPORTING

-Efficiently optimize and reduce expenses and costs while maintaining consistent quality in services and products.
+- Optimize and reduce expenses and costs efficiently and steadily while maintaining the same quality of services and products.

 SUPPLY CHAIN DIGITALIZATION AND DATA